-In this blog post, I’ll review the question of whether Propel Water is good for you or not?
+In this blog post, I’ll review the question of whether Propel Water is good or bad for you?
 Find out what this product’s nutrition pros and cons are, plus some better options to consider.
+For most people, Propel Water is not considered healthy as it contains artificial sweeteners and preservatives.
+Try drinking regular water, coconut water, or make your own sports drink without chemicals.

 a variety of bottles of Propel water.